TheMaster1127/HTLL/README.md

 ## Comprehensive Feature Test

-The following script tests all major HTLL features in one run.
-It covers arrays, loops, functions, conditionals, I/O, and more:
+This script tests all major HTLL features in one run: arrays, loops, functions, conditionals, I/O, and more:

 ```htll
 ; Global variable definitions